Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Introduction

 \section{Introduction}

 The success of machine learning systems relies on the assumption that the training and test data are drawn from the same distribution.
 However, this i.i.d. assumption does not always hold in real-world applications, e.g., when the training and test data are acquired with different devices or under different conditions.
-When such distribution shifts occur, the systems may fail to generalize to test data if they learn to rely on the spurious cues for prediction (e.g., texture or backgrounds).\
+When such distribution shifts occur, the systems may fail to generalize to test data if they learn to rely on spurious cues for prediction (e.g., texture or backgrounds).\

-Domain generalization (DG) \citep{blanchard2011generalizing,muandet2013domain,li2018domain,li2017deeper} addresses this problem by leveraging data from multiple source domains to train a model that generalizes well to unseen target domain.
-Existing methods mainly focus on extracting invariant features from source domains or leveraging meta-learning approach to learn a transferable model \citep{muandet2013domain,li2018domain,li2018learning,balaji2018metareg,li2019episodic}.
-Nevertheless, most of the DG methods still suffer from the problem of overfitting to the source domains.
-As illustrated in Figure \ref{fig:example}, the upper subfigure depicts some latent representations of data from multiple domains.
-The classifier is trained to perform well on the source domains (i.e., diamonds, circles and triangles).
-If the target domain (i.e., stars) is located at a region that is not covered by the source domains, it is possible that the learned classifier will perform poorly on it.
-Recently, mixup-based methods are developed to address this issue \citep{zhang2018mixup,verma2019manifold,mai2021metamixup,zhou2020domain,wang2020heterogeneous}.
-Generally, interpolated data are used for model training such that the unseen regions within the convex hull of the source domains will also be covered, as shown by the solid arrows in the lower subfigure of Figure \ref{fig:example}.
-But what if the target domain is located outside of the convex hull?
-In that case, interpolated data are clearly not sufficient, and one may need to consider data extrapolation, as shown by the dotted arrows.\
+Domain generalization (DG) \citep{blanchard2011generalizing,muandet2013domain,li2018domain,li2017deeper} addresses this problem by leveraging data from multiple source domains to train a model that generalizes well to unseen target domains.
+Existing methods mainly focus on extracting invariant features from source domains or leveraging a meta-learning approach to learn a transferable model \citep{muandet2013domain,li2018domain,li2018learning,balaji2018metareg,li2019episodic}.
+Nevertheless, most DG methods still suffer from overfitting to the source domains.
+As illustrated in Figure \ref{fig:motivation}, the left subfigure depicts some latent representations of data from multiple domains.
+The classifier is trained to perform well on the source domains (i.e., diamonds, circles, and triangles).
+If the target domain (i.e., stars) is located in a region that is not covered by the source domains, it is possible that the learned classifier will perform poorly on the target domain.
+Recently, mixup-based methods have been developed to address this issue \citep{zhang2018mixup,verma2019manifold,mai2021metamixup,zhou2020domain,wang2020heterogeneous}.
+Generally, interpolated data are used for model training such that the unseen regions within the convex hull of the source domains will also be covered, as shown by the solid arrows in the right subfigure of Figure \ref{fig:motivation}.
+But what if the target domain lies outside the convex hull?
+In that case, interpolated data is clearly insufficient, and one may need to consider using extrapolated data for model training (as shown by the dotted arrows).\